Mangalam-17/Mangalam-17/README.md

 > Aspiring Software Engineer • MERN Stack Developer • Backend Enthusiast

-I love building **scalable applications**, exploring **system design**, and constantly learning new technologies.
-Currently seeking an **internship opportunity** to apply my skills and grow as a developer.
+I am passionate about building **robust**, **scalable applications** and am actively seeking an opportunity to apply my skills.
+I am eager to accelerate my professional growth by contributing to a **collaborative environment** and learning from experienced professionals.

 ---